kirstein/angular-routeblocker/README.md

 If the ```block``` function returns ```truthy``` values then it will just continue with the routing.

 If the method returns ```falsy``` result then it will cancel the location change event so it would never reach the route configuration (no template download? _jay_).

+### Multiple blocking parameters

+By using `$routeBlockerProvider` its possible to define multiple properties to search from a route.
+The default property that `RouteBlocker` uses is `block`.

+`$routeBlockerProvider` has an api that consist of three methods:

+1. `#getProperties` returns an array of defined properties
+2. `#addProperty` provides an easy function for adding one or multiple property names.
+All property names must be `strings`.
+To add multiple names at once one must pass an array of property names to `#addProperty` function
+3. `#removeProperty` a way to remove property names from the list.
+Can be used with an array.

 ### Dependency injection with ```block``` function